Whatever Happened To Waylon’s Better Half Jessi Colter?

 Jessi was born Miriam Johnson in Phoenix, Arizona.
 She began singing duet's with Waylon Jennings as far back as 1970 and Waylon was instrumental in getting her a recording contract with RCA.

-But in was in 1975 with Capital Records that many of us were introduced to the terrific voice and talent of Jessi Colter.
-Her debut single for the label, ‘I’m Not Lisa’ topped the country chart and was a Top 5 pop music smash as well.
-More hit albums and singles followed, including ‘What’s Happened To Blue Eyes’, along with duet’s with Waylon, like ‘Storm’s Never Last’, which is featured on the video here.
+But it was in 1975 with Capital Records that many of us were introduced to the terrific voice and talent of Jessi Colter.
+Her debut single for the label, 'I'm Not Lisa' topped the country chart and was a Top 5 pop music smash as well.

 On the personal side, Jessi was married to Rock and Roll Hall of Famer Duane Eddy, divorcing in 1968.
 She met and married Waylon in 1969 and remained married until Waylon's death in 2002.

 So whatever happened to Jessi Colter?

 In 2017 she released a memoir entitled An Outlaw And A Lady: A Memoir Of Music, Life With Waylon And The Faith That Brought Me Home.
 And while she may still occasionally record and perform, for the most part, at the age of 77, she's the proud mama of her and Waylon's son Shooter, a country star in his own right.

 Wikipedia Contributed To This Article